The Phonetics Lab

-Through our state-of-the-art Phonology Lab we engage in advanced research using ultrasound, air-flow and other laboratory methods to investigate how we produce and perceive speech.
+Through our state-of-the-art Phonetics Lab we engage in advanced research using ultrasound, airflow and other laboratory methods to investigate how we produce and perceive speech.

 Raleigh Research Projects